 Revenue recognition specified to completeness in relation to terms of contracts, such as, changing passenger rates, passenger numbers, up-front payments and minimum guarantees.
 There is a risk that revenue is not being recognised in line with these agreements; and the point that revenue is recognised for one-off items.
-This has been assessed through review of all significant contracts and assessment of invoices being raised in line with these terms.
+This has been assessed through review of all significant contracts and assessment of involces being raised and revenue being recognised in line with these terms.